 It is the City's policy to charge interest at month end to those funds that have a negative average daily cash balance.
 In certain instances, City management has determined that the interest expense related to the fund should be allocated to the General Fund.
 On a budget basis, the interest expense is recorded in the General Fund.
-On a GAAP basis, the interest expense is recorded in the fund and then a transfer from the General Fund for an amount equal to the interest expense is made to the fund.
+On a GAAP basis, the interest expense is recorded in the General Fund for an amount equal to the interest expense is made to the fund.
 This is the case for certain other funds, MTA, Laguna Honda Hospital, General Hospital Medical Center, and the Internal Service Funds.